pettarin/export-kobo/README.md

 ## Acknowledgments

-* Chris Krycho contributed a fix for a typo in month names
+* Chris Krycho contributed a fix for a typo in month names.
 * Pierre-Arnaud Rabier suggested adding an option to extract the annotations and highlights for a single ebook.
 * Nick Kalogirou and Andrea Moro provided me with theirs KoboReader.sqlite file with the new schema.
 * Curiositry suggested adding an option to extract in Kindle My Clippings format.
+* Frederic Da Vitoria confirmed that the export script works for the Kobo app for Desktop PC.

 ## License